 THE GLEN TRAMWAY

 For more information about the Tramway please click here

-These fairgrounds lasted until the very late 1990 s but they then began to loose their appeal and financial problems arose.
+These fairgrounds lasted until about 2000 but they then began to loose their appeal and financial problems arose.
 They were finally closed in 2005.

 Practically all the crowds approaching the fairground would pass up Prod Lane so from the early 1900 s the owners of Vulcan House, the Voss family, began to develop their own fairground with tearooms, swings, round-

 Later the Teale family bought the tea rooms and fairground and ran and improved them for many years.

 This fairground replaced the First Fairgound, which faded at the time of WWI, the second continued until about 2000 though it was pretty well run down by then.